About the Performance

 Can I buy Shen Yun DVDs?

 We don’t sell DVDs of our dance performances.
-We believe that the full impact of our performance can only be felt by experiencing the dance, costumes, backdrops, and orchestra live, in-person, in the theater.
+The full impact of our performance can only be felt by experiencing the dance, costumes, backdrops, and orchestra live, in-person, in the theater.

 Can I buy CDs of the music?